Get a free, no obligation personal loan quote with rates as low as 9.90%

 Bottom Line

-Credit cards can be a great financial tool and if used properly they can and will help you build a healthy credit history, but if used irresponsibly they may have a negative impact on your credit.
-Keep an eye on how your credit card habits are affecting your credit by monitoring your report and credit scores on a monthly basis.
+Credit cards can be a great financial tool for both convenience in spending and building healthy credit.
+However, if used irresponsibly, credit cards may have a negative impact on your credit.
+Keep an eye on how your credit card habits are affecting your credit score and make changes to your financial behaviors where necessary.

 More From This Author